 Carlos from Home

-We've already posted some of our favorite digital content, and we'll update this page weekly with new ways to "Carlos from Home."
+We've posted some of our favorite digital content, and we'll update this page weekly with new ways to "Carlos from Home."

 Be well, friends!

 We’re sharing some of our favorite books and gifts that are available for mail order while the Carlos Museum is closed to the public.
 Please email your request and/or general questions with your shipping address and phone number to Bookshop Manager Mark Burell at firstname.lastname@example.org, and you will receive a call to process your order.
 Most orders for books in stock will be shipped within five business days.
 If a book is temporarily sold out, it may take longer to fulfill orders due to current shipping delays, but orders will be processed as quickly as possible.
 Purchases support the Carlos Museum, so stock up today!